Aquarium Exhibits

 Artificial Reef Aquarium

-As visitors approach the 5,000-gallon artificial reef aquarium, they will be amazed by the multi-colored sponges, corals and bryozoans and oysters attached to legs of a miniaturized replica of an offshore oil and gas production platform.
-Hiding among the legs of the platform are fishes such as rock hinds, eels and groupers.
-Fish swimming nearby include snapper, grunt and jacks.
+As visitors approach the 5,000-gallon artificial reef aquarium, they will be amazed by the multi-colored sponges, corals, bryozoans, and oysters attached to the legs of a miniaturized replica of an offshore oil and gas production platform.
+Hiding among the legs of the platform are fishes such as rock hinds, eels, and groupers.
+Fish swimming nearby include snapper, grunt, and jacks.

-Texas has been involved in placing artificial reefs since the late 1940’s to provide more fishing opportunities.
-Objects such as oyster shell, tires, automobiles, construction rubble, clay pipe barges ships and drilling rigs have been employed.
+Texas has been involved in placing artificial reefs since the late 1940s to provide more fishing opportunities.
+Objects such as oyster shells, tires, automobiles, construction rubble, clay pipes, barge ships, and drilling rigs have been employed.
 In the mid-1980’s the Rigs to Reef Program was created as an avenue through which obsolete production platforms could be left in the marine environment as artificial reefs.

 Offshore Gulf of Mexico Aquarium